List of Kentucky supplemental roads and rural secondary highways (400–499): KY 415

 Kentucky Route 415 is a 6.674 mi rural secondary highway in southeastern Clinton County.
 The highway begins at Koger Mountain Road and Koger Lane east of Rolan.
 KY 415 follows Koger Creek to its confluence with McIver Creek, where the highway veers northwest.
 The highway crosses Duvall Creek just west of its junction with KY 968.
 West of the creek, KY 415 runs concurrently with KY 696.
 The highway continues northwest and crosses Smith Creek at Cannons Mill before reaching its northern terminus at KY 350.

+History

+KY 415 was formed in 1951; the original route of KY 415 is unknown.